sebspion/reqs/draft-selander-lake-reqs.md

 ## AKE for OSCORE {#AKE-OSCORE}

-In order to be suitable for OSCORE, at the end of the AKE protocol run the two parties must agree on (see Section 3.2 of {{RFC8613}}):
+In order to at all be suitable for OSCORE, at the end of the AKE protocol run the two parties must agree on (see Section 3.2 of {{RFC8613}}):

 * a shared secret (OSCORE Master Secret) with PFS and a good amount of randomness.
 (The term "good amount of randomness" is borrowed from {{HKDF}} to signify not necessarily uniformly distributed randomness.)